 You build and edit the module's configuration in ProSoft Configuration Builder.
-You use PCB to download the configuration file to the CompactLogix processor, where it is stored in the MBS.CONFIG controller tag generated by the previously exported AOI.
-See Creating and Exporting the .L5X File.
-When the MVI69L-MBS module boots up, it requests the processor to send the configuration over the backplane in special Configuration Blocks.
+You use PCB to download the configuration file to the CompactLogix or MicroLogix 1500-LRP processor, where it is stored in the MBS.CONFIG controller tag generated by the previously exported AOI.
+See Creating and Exporting the .L5X File (page 28).
+When the MVI69E-MBS module boots up, it requests the processor to send the configuration over the backplane in special Configuration Blocks.